User manual

 Try to select some keywords describing the task, or app name, and enter them on the "Search" tab.
 Maybe there is a recipe.

-I am evaluating Trial version and hear the repeating "trial" voice.
-Does it mean that VAC works correctly?
+I am evaluating Trial version and I hear the repeating "trial" voice.
+Does it mean that everything is working correctly?

 No, it doesn't.
-It only means that Trial version of VAC driver is loaded and a signal is somehow transmitted from a Virtual Cable audio endpoint to the speakers/headphones.
+It only means that Trial version of VAC driver is loaded and a signal is somehow transmitted from the recording side of the virtual cable to the speakers/headphones.
 To make sure VAC works for you, please build a proper signal routing chain that transfers a useful signal (together with the "trial" voice mixed if Trial version is used).

 If you don't know where to start, try to start from the beginning.